-July 26th, 2021 | Fundamental Analysis in the Times of Digital Transformation
+July 26th, 2021 | Fundamental Analysis in the Times of Digital Transformation.

-The Birth of Fundamental Analysis
+The Birth of Fundamental Analysis.

 By definition, Fundamental Analysis is the analysis of the company’s condition (or, health) as well as the market potential with respect to the evolution of the market and the activity of its competitors.
 In the classic formulation by Benjamin Graham, the father of value investing, fundamental analysis was based on the in-depth analysis of the company’s assets and the ratio between the recent profits and the overall company’s market valuation.

 Until this day, “The Intelligent Investor” by Graham (1949, re-edited until the fourth edition in 1973) remains the bible for all value investors out there.
-Value investors still look into the company’s books and analyze the overall situation in the market including the political situation, interest rates, employment, the housing situation, or income per capita while making investment decisions.
+Value investors still look into the company’s books and analyze the overall situation in the market including the political situation, interest rates, employment, the housing situation, or income per capital while making investment decisions.

 However, is this formulation optimal when it comes to evaluating businesses in times of Digital Transformation?
 Especially, online businesses based on software rather than manufacturing and protected Intellectual Property such as patents?
 Let’s take a closer look.

-Borrow From The Future
+Borrow From The Future.

 Indeed, the valuation of these new ventures varies a lot which is mainly because they are hard to value.
 This is because, in times of digital transformation, the fundamental analysis following the traditional measures such as the price-to-earnings ratio (also known as P/E) is simply impossible.
 These new businesses are often community-driven, running on the enthusiasm of their developers, and designed to grow for a long time before they will eventually generate any earnings.
 Or, before the service they provide will get adopted by businesses and individuals.